marcadamsge/gofuzzy/README.md

 # GoFuzzy

-Fuzzy search library backed by an in-memory [Trie](https://en.wikipedia.org/wiki/Trie).
+In-memory fuzzy search library on strings as measured by a Levenshtein edit distance.

 ## Getting Started

+The fuzzy search function uses an in-memory [Trie](https://en.wikipedia.org/wiki/Trie).
-First the dataset has to be indexed in a trie:
+The dataset has to be indexed in a trie first, and then we can execute some fuzzy matching:

 ```go
 import (